-In order to improve on our supply chain due diligence practices for the current year, we plan to incorporate the following measures, among others, for compliance in future years:
+In order to enhance our supply chain due diligence practices for the current year, we plan to incorporate the following measures, among others, for compliance in future years:

-- Leverage the Company's other compliance programs to improve response rate and supplier experience; - Participate in initiatives to encourage smelters and refiners to join the RMI and become Conformant; - Continue to request that selected suppliers that provided company level information for 2023 provide product level information for 2024, through ongoing outreach with these suppliers; and - Monitor and encourage the continuing development and progress of traceability measures at suppliers that indicated for 2023 that the source of 3TG was unknown or undeterminable.
+- Leverage the Company's other compliance programs to improve response rate and supplier experience; - Participate in initiatives to encourage smelters and refiners to join the RMI and become Conformant; - Continue to request that selected suppliers that provided company-level information for 2024 provide product level information for 2025, through ongoing outreach with these suppliers; and

+- Monitor and encourage the continuing development and progress of traceability measures at suppliers that indicated for 2024 that the source of 3TG was unknown or undeterminable. - Use enhanced technological tools and resources to support supplier selection decisions.